Bulk-bros/stattrack/documentation/design-guideline.md

 ### **Typography**

-- Sans-serif with sharp edges for serious look.
+- Sans-serif with sharp edges for a serious look.
 - Both heading and body text should be sans-serif.
 - Heading and text that is important should use a bolder version of the font to stand out.